alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 *Discovery metadata* is information that will help others find the dataset.
-The most basic elements of discovery metadata are those one would find in a typical reference: title, creator, date, publisher, and a location or identifer.
+The most basic elements of discovery metadata are those one would find in a typical reference: title, creator, date, publisher, and a location or identifier.
 More advanced elements include an abstract, subject keywords, geospatial coverage, and temporal coverage.
 Precisely which elements are needed depends on the discipline and archive involved, but a good starting point is the DataCite Metadata Schema,